Artistic Practice III (BDA732)

 • Studio work/rehearsals, led by choreographers - to an extent comparable to the professional life students encounter after graduation.

-• Daily training in dance technique.
+• Training in dance technique.

 • Own creative work: solo choreography and work with installation.